cauemustafa/cauemustafa.github.io/README.md

-Nim is a free and open-source personal website template built with Next.js 15 and React 19.
+Nim is a free and open-source personal website template built with Next.js 15, React 19, Tailwind CSS v4, and Motion.
 Designed for developers, designers, and founders, it combines minimalism with delightful animated components powered by [Motion-Primitives](https://motion-primitives.com).

 Live demo: [https://nim-fawn.vercel.app](https://nim-fawn.vercel.app)